41.25 -0.04 (-0.10%)

-|Beta (3Y Monthly)||0.72|
+|Beta (3Y Monthly)||0.82|

-|PE Ratio (TTM)||39.93|
+|PE Ratio (TTM)||39.86|

 |Earnings Date||Aug 28, 2019 - Sep 3, 2019|

-|Forward Dividend & Yield||1.40 (3.86%)|
+|Forward Dividend & Yield||1.40 (3.39%)|

-|1y Target Est||37.08|
+|1y Target Est||39.00|

 Campbell Soup Co NYSE:CPBView full report here!
-Summary * Perception of the company's creditworthiness is positive * Bearish sentiment is moderate Bearish sentimentShort interest | PositiveShort interest is moderate for CPB with between 5 and 10% of shares outstanding currently on loan.
+Summary * Perception of the company's creditworthiness is positive * Bearish sentiment is moderate * Economic output for the sector is expanding but at a slower rate Bearish sentimentShort interest | PositiveShort interest is moderate for CPB with between 5 and 10% of shares outstanding currently on loan.
 The last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment among investors who seek to profit from falling equity prices.
 Money flowETF/Index ownership | NeutralETF activity is neutral.
-ETFs that hold CPB had net inflows of $7.81 billion over the last one-month.
-While these are not among the highest inflows of the last year, the rate of inflow is increasing.
-Economic sentimentPMI by IHS Markit | NeutralAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Consumer Goods sector is rising.
-The rate of growth is weak relative to the trend shown over the past year, however.
+The net inflows of $7.62 billion over the last one-month into ETFs that hold CPB are not among the highest of the last year and have been slowing.
+Economic sentimentPMI by IHS Markit | NegativeAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Consumer Goods sector is rising.
+The rate of growth is weak relative to the trend shown over the past year, however, and is easing.
 Credit worthinessCredit default swap | PositiveThe current level displays a positive indicator.
-CPB credit default swap spreads are decreasing and near the lowest level of the last one year, which indicates improvement in the market's perception of the company's credit worthiness.Please send all inquiries related to the report to firstname.lastname@example.org.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
+CPB credit default swap spreads are near the lowest level of the last one year and indicate improvement in the market's perception of the company's credit worthiness.Please send all inquiries related to the report to firstname.lastname@example.org.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
 To the fullest extent permitted by law, IHS Markit disclaims any responsibility or liability, whether in contract, tort (including, without limitation, negligence), equity or otherwise, for any loss or damage arising from any reliance on or the use of this material in any way.
 Please view the full legal disclaimer and methodology information on pages 2-3 of the full report.